Penn & Teller Theater Las Vegas: Seating, Location & What to Expect

 Venue Overview

-Penn & Teller Theater is a purpose-built performance space designed exclusively for Penn & Teller’s long-running Las Vegas residency.
+Penn & Teller Theater is a purpose-built performance space located at the Rio Hotel & Casino, designed exclusively for Penn & Teller’s long-running Las Vegas residency.
 Unlike multipurpose showrooms, the venue is engineered around a single act, prioritizing clarity, precision, and direct communication between performers and audience.

 Seating & Sightlines